recurly/recurly-client-node/doc/GETTING_STARTED.md

 ### Creating Resources

-For creating or updating resources, pass a json object to one of the create* or update* methods.
+For creating or updating resources, pass a plain object to one of the create* or update* methods.

-Keep in mind that the api accepts snake-cased keys but this library expects camel-cased keys.
+> **Note**: Keep in mind that the API accepts snake-cased keys but this library expects camel-cased keys.
 We do the translation for you so this library can conform to js style standards.

 ```js